 Student Government Association Constitution

-This is the operating Constitution of the Student Government Association at the time of print.
-This document may be amended at any time by SGA in accordance with the provisions of the stated Constitution.
-Because the Handbook is printed in advance, any revisions, amendments or changes lawfully passed by the SGA will not be reflected in this printed version.
-For this reason, please visit the SGA office or the SGA Web site (www.usm.edu/sga) for the operating document at the time of your inquiry.
+This is the operating constitution of the Student Government Association at the time of print.
+This document may be amended at any time by SGA in accordance with the provisions of the stated constitution.
+Please visit the SGA office or the SGA website (www.southernmisssga.org) for the operating document at the time of your inquiry.

 Table of Contents

 Preamble . . . . . . . . .
 Page 1